jon-le0234/DoomScroller/README.md

 1. Record video where other tripods are too bulky to pack.
 1. Charge your smartphone with MagSafe.
 1. Use StandBy with iOS 17 on your bedside table.
-1. Pair with a PanaVise [305](http://panavise.com/index.html?pageID=1&page=full&--eqskudatarq=12) or [300](http://panavise.com/index.html?pageID=1&page=full&--eqskudatarq=532) base to provide 360º horizontal rotation and 90º vertical tilt, as well as to use with other compatible PanaVise products, like [circuit board holders](http://panavise.com/index.html?pageID=1&page=full&--eqskudatarq=24).
+1. Pair with a PanaVise [305](http://panavise.com/index.html?pageID=1&page=full&--eqskudatarq=12) or [300](http://panavise.com/index.html?pageID=1&page=full&--eqskudatarq=532) base to provide 360º horizontal rotation and 90º vertical tilt, and use with other compatible PanaVise products, like [circuit board holders](http://panavise.com/index.html?pageID=1&page=full&--eqskudatarq=24).
 1. Record video on a GoPro.

 Print one and give it to someone in need!